Ian-Kiprotich/cpims_api/README.md

 # cpims_api
-Code base for CPIMS API development
+Code base for CPIMS API development.
+All Code